Thread Stuck in Device Driver in Windows 10 [SOLVED]

 3) Click the Update button next to a flagged graphics driver to automatically download and install the correct version of this driver (you can do this with the FREE version).
 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

-Overheating can cause your video card’s chipset to lock up, so make sure your PC and your video card are adequately cooled.
+Overheating can cause your video card’s chipset to lock up.
+In that case, Thread Stuck in Device Driver error would occur.
+So make sure your PC and your video card are adequately cooled.

-If you are using a desktop PC, try upgrading your computer’s power supply.
+If you’are sing a desktop PC, try upgrading your computer’s power supply.
 If the power supply is in poor quality, it will be unable to provide adequate power to all your computer’s components.
 In this case, it may result in a “brown out” of sorts in your system.
 Remove the old power supply and replace it with a more appropriate one.
-If you are sure how to do this, go to the near computer repair shop for check and have it fixed.
+If you’re not sure how to do this, go to the near computer repair shop to have a further check.

 If the video card is damaged, the problem would occur.
-After trying above solutions, if the problem persists, your video card might be broken.
+After trying above solutions, if the problem persists, your video card might be damaged.
 You may need to replace it with a new one.
+It’s recommended you take your computer to the near computer repair store to have a further check.